Kanangnut/top-th-youtubers-2024/README.md

 These charts will help us show:

-- Who the top UK YouTubers are.
+- Who the top TH YouTubers are.
 - How many subscribers they have.
 - How many views they get.
 - How many videos they make.